 A variety of computational models have been developed to explain the neural activity dynamics observed during evidence accumulation and other decision tasks.
 However, so-called ‘winner-take-all’ models have become the most widespread (Wang, 2002; Machens, 2005; Wong and Wang, 2006; Wang, 2012).
 In these models, distinct, recurrently connected pools of neurons each receive inputs in favor of one of several behavioral alternatives.
 Each pool of neurons indirectly inhibits each of the other pools.
 As a result, as one pool receives input in favor of its preferred alternative, its firing rate increases, increasing both its recurrent excitatory drive and increasing the inhibition of competing pools of neurons.
 Inhibition of the competing neuronal pools relieves the inhibition of those pools onto the preferred pool, further increasing its firing rate.
 This process results in a positive feedback loop, eventually leaving only one pool of neurons active.
 Hence, there can only be one ‘winner’.
 Winner-take-all models have successfully explained a large variety of behavioral and neuronal results (Wang, 2008).

 However, these models have several disadvantages.
 First, they require a highly constrained network connectivity, with precise connectivity patterns of each input to each pool of neurons as well as within and across pools.
 How such a constrained network architecture might be learned, however, especially through relatively sparse rewards in naturalistic environments, remains unknown.
 Second, because of connectivity constraints, winner-take all models are specific to individual tasks.
 A unique winner-take-all circuit would therefore be necessary for each unique task.
-While a generalized winner-take-all circuit in which inputs for different tasks are routed to the the same computational circuit might be possible, such networks have not been thoroughly explored.
+While a generalized winner-take-all circuit in which inputs for different tasks are routed to the same computational circuit might be possible, such networks have not been thoroughly explored.
 Third, these models generalize poorly to decision-making with multiple alternatives.
 While winner-take-all models have been adapted to decisions with three and four alternatives, they do so at the cost of substantially increased complexity (Churchland et al., 2008; Niwa and Ditterich, 2008; Churchland and Ditterich, 2012).
 Finally, winner-take-all models predict that neurons involved in the decision-making process will have highly homogeneous activity dynamics, both across neurons and across trials.
 However, a variety of studies have found heterogeneous and highly variable neurons that nevertheless represent decision-related information (Jun et al., 2010; Mante et al., 2013; Meister et al., 2013; Rigotti et al., 2013; Park et al., 2014; Raposo et al., 2014).

 Reservoir computing